rolling-scopes-school/aws/aws-developer/10_backend_for_frontend/task.md

 1. Products representation on Home page should be based on Product Service API.
 2. Products are coming from Product DB.
 3. Product images are not randomly generated on client side.
-Product image, same as another product model information should be stored on BE side in Product DB.
+Product image links, same as another product model information should be stored on BE side in Product DB.
 4. Products might be created through CSV product file import from client side.
 5. Cart might be created with appropriate product set.
 6. Auth logic should be in place